 Nan Guo is the Vice President and General Manager of ConMet’s China location.
 Prior to starting his role in August of 2007, Mr. Guo gained valuable experience as a General Manager at Watts Tianjin, an industrial automation company based in China.
 He also has an extensive education – Mr. Guo received a B.S. in Material Science and Engineering from the Beijing Polytechnic University, an M.S. in Material Science and Engineering from The Ohio State University, and an M.B.A. from South New Hampshire University.

-Brian Rieger is currently the Vice President of Aftermarket but began his career at ConMet as a Design Engineer in 1999.
+Brian Rieger is currently the Vice President of North America Truck OEM and Aftermarket Sales but began his career at ConMet as a Design Engineer in 1999.
 During his tenure, he has also held the roles of Plastics Account Manager, Wheel End Product Manager, Director of Sales - Engineering and Marketing in China, Director of Sales – OEM, and Vice President of Aftermarket Sales.
 Before joining ConMet, Mr. Rieger received a BS in Mechanical Engineering from Oregon State University, where he began his career as a MECOP intern.

-Mike Hurley is currently the Vice President of OEM Sales but has held multiple roles at ConMet since he joined the team in 1997.
-Beginning as an OEM Account Executive, he was then promoted to Vice President in 2005, and his current role in 2014.
+Mike Hurley is currently the Vice President of Global OEM Sales but has held multiple roles at ConMet since he joined the team in 1997.
+Beginning as an OEM Account Executive, he was then promoted to Vice President in 2005 and has held multiple roles in that capacity, with the most recent being his current position, which he assumed in 2020.
 He began his career in 1988 at Volvo Trucks and has since held various positions of increasing responsibility in Sales, Marketing, and Product Management at Bostrom Seating, Hendrickson, and Meritor.
 Mr. Hurley received a BS in Mechanical Engineering from North Carolina State University.